Oregon City, OR

 Anterior Vs. Posterior Crossbites

 There are two types of crossbites that can occur, anterior and posterior.
 An anterior crossbite is similar to an underbite.
 It occurs when the top front teeth fall behind the bottom front teeth when you bite down.
 A posterior crossbite, on the other hand, occurs when one or more of the upper teeth on either side of your face fall inside the bottom teeth opposite of them.
-Posterior crossbites are usually corrected by expanding the palate, but sometimes by just moving one or two teeth.
-See the article on Expanding Your Palate for more on this.
+Posterior crossbites are usually corrected by expanding your palate, but sometimes by just moving one or two teeth.

 Most seriously, the lower front teeth are much more likely to have gingival recession or other gum and periodontal problems if they are pushed forward by upper teeth in crossbite.